The Benefits of Cat Naps

 Tips for a great cat nap

 It is worth noting that many of the positive effects of napping only apply to short naps.
-Longer naps do not have the same benefits as short naps, and in fact, may be detrimental to health and decrease memory performance.
+Longer naps do not have the same benefits as short naps, and in fact, may be detrimental to health and performance.

 To put it simply, cat naps are great, but the long siesta will do you no good, so have your alarm clock handy when going for a power nap.